What IS Mindful Medical Massage Therapy?

 Yet in “modern” times, technology was uplifted as the end-all, be-all of nearly every modern thing.
 (The old Dupont Chemical Company sales slogan “better living through chemistry,” for example.)

 “Modern,” Orthodox Medicine is now more about external measuring devices (blood pressure cuffs, MRIs, X-rays, stethoscopes, EKGs, Apple Watches, etc.) versus our inner, meditative, more wholistic,* feeling SENSE of ourselves.
-The old “inner measure” is very often completely over-run or altogether missing from the modern medical “outer measure” with the machinery and diagnostic testing equipment.

 * Wholistic is here written with a *W* rather than as in holistic.
 To some, the word holistic implies the terms “holy” and/or “holographic,” interpretations the DSL approach does not fully subscribe to in such cases.
 So we use the root word Whole.